Erwin K. Bauer

-Janina Falkner is a curator at the MAK-Austrian Museum of Applied Arts / Contemporary Art in Vienna where she has been working since 2007.
+Janina Falkner is a curator at the MAK – Museum of Applied Arts in Vienna where she has been working since 2007.
 She is head of the field New Concepts for Learning.
 Until 2017 one of her various responsibilities was working for the MAK Contemporary Art Collection, e.g., as a curator of the exhibition series NEW LOOK (2012–2013) and as a co-curator of the exhibition ich weiß nicht [I don’t know]—Growing Relations between Things (2017).
 She coordinated the VIENNNA BIENNALE 2017 and is in charge of the MAK FUTURE LAB.
 Currently, she is in particular responsible for discursive opportunities and participative strategies at the MAK.
-Focusing on design-based and artistic approaches to forms of education, she combines curatorial work with the development of new concepts of learning.
+Focusing on design-based and artistic approaches to forms of education, she combines curatorial work with the development of new concepts for learning.

 Paul Feigelfeld majored in cultural studies and computer science at the Humboldt University of Berlin where he until 2013 worked for Friedrich Kittler and Wolfgang Ernst.
 Until 2016, he was an academic coordinator for the Digital Cultures Research Lab at the Leuphana University of Lüneburg.
 He publishes on and teaches media technology, its history, its future, and its impact on knowledge, society, politics, and art, e.g., as a visiting professor at the Art Institute in Basel and a Faculty Member at the Strelka Institute in Moscow.

-Katharina Mischer and Thomas Traxler founded the design studio mischer′traxler studio in Vienna in 2009.
-Using the conflict between craft work and technology, they design objects, production processes, interactive installations, and more.
-Within a given context they always incorporate their experimental and conceptual approaches.
-Works and projects by the design studio, which has received numerous national and international awards, are regularly shown at international exhibitions and can be found in permanent museum collections, such as at the MAK, the Vitra Design Museum in Weil am Rhein, or the Art Institute Chicago.
+The designers Katharina Mischer and Thomas Traxler founded their design studio in Vienna in 2009.
+Using the conflict between craftwork and technology, mischer′traxler studio designs objects, production processes, interactive installations, and more.
+The design duo always embeds their experimental and conceptual approaches in the given context.
+Works and projects by the design studio, which has received numerous national and international awards, are regularly shown in international exhibitions and can be found in permanent museum collections, such as at the MAK, the Vitra Design Museum in Weil am Rhein, and the Art Institute Chicago.

 Vanessa Joan Müller